Minxrod/PTCTools/readme.md

 ## qr
 Converts a PTC file into a QR code or QR codes.
 Default behavior is to save to the current directory.

+By specifying the --merge option, QR codes will be automatically combined into one image.

+## merge
+Merge several QR images into one.
+Expects the QR images to be all the same size, but should work anyways as long as the first QR is the largest.

+Specify the QRs to be combined after --data-files.

 # References
 * PTCUtilities - https://micutil.com/ptcutilities/top_e.html
 * File format information - https://petitcomputer.fandom.com/wiki/PTC_File_Formats